kamahl437/hackfiles/javasetup.md

 shell on to the pi and install java: sudo apt-get install oracle-java8-jdk

-also install the pi4j libs that allow you to talk to the gpio pins: curl -s get.pi4j.com | sudo bash
+The following shouldn't be necessary and should only be done if problems are found - install the pi4j libs that allow you to talk to the gpio pins: curl -s get.pi4j.com | sudo bash

 verify your installation: